DataScienceUP/tensorflow-facialexpr-recognition/README.md

 - It needs the first original data from the competition https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data
 - You have to follow the relabeling from microsoft FER2013 plus, https://github.com/microsoft/FERPlus, reanotations script is the same as microsofts!.
 - Parse and preprocess the data in such a way that you have a list of dictionaries.
-- Train with landmarks or without them, download the lardmark model from `shape_predictor_68_face_landmarks.dat`
+- Train with landmarks or without them, download the lardmark model from `shape_predictor_68_face_landmarks.dat` (`train_landmarks.py`contains the training loop to include the landmarks)

+NOTE: There are several improvements that might be implemented in short term, such as GPU support, TF2.0, find robust architecture

 ## Description